Lennyc123/pands-project/README.md

 ```

 ### Development of tables to assist a potential interpreter of the data or user of the analysis.py script.
 A summary table was made for each individual variable, to assist one in interpreting the data.
-The initial thought process behind the creation of the tables, was linked to easing the process of understanding both the information contained within the dataset and also to add a potentially more solid aspect that is related to interpreting the visual data.
+The initial thought process behind the creation of the tables, was linked to easing the process of understanding both, the information contained within the dataset and also to add a potentially more solid aspect that is related to interpreting the visual data.
 Upon viewing the visual data i.e., the histograms or scatter plots, the user will be provided with more concrete evidence of an analysis of the dataset.
 In terms of analysis, the visual data and the tables can be used in tandem to provide an understanding of the data.

 ``` python
 # Creation of table for setpal length variable which is to be added to the 'summary.txt' file.